HSF/hsf.github.io/_activities/gsoc.md

 ## Introduction

 [Google Summer of Code 2017](https://developers.google.com/open-source/gsoc/) is a program that allows students to contribute to development of open-source projects, mentored by participating organizations.
+Particle physics is an exciting field where large collaborations of scientists collect and analyze the data from high-energy physics experiments, such as the Large Hadron Collider, hosted by the CERN laboratory in Geneva, Switzerland.
+The questions that we collectively ask are: what are the fundamental blocks that make up our Universe?
+What is the nature of dark matter and dark energy?
+What is the nature of the asymmetry between matter and antimatter?
+What was early Universe like?
+To answer these questions, particle physicists build software to simulate and analyze what happens in particle physics detectors.

-CERN-SFT participates in GSoC since 2011.
-This year the program has been expanded to involve the wider high-energy physics community via the HEP Software Foundation.
+The CERN software for experiments (CERN-SFT) group has participated in the GSoC since 2011.
+This year the program expands to involve the high-energy physics community under the umbrella of the HEP Software Foundation.

 Students interested in participating in the GSoC can find project proposals [here](#Projects).